serverlessworkflow/specification/specification.md

 Scheduled starts have two different choices.
 You can define time-based intervals during which workflow instances are **allowed** to be created, or cron-based repeating times at which a workflow instance **should** be created.

-To better explain interval-based scheduled starts, et's say we have a workflow that orchestrates an online auction and should be "available" only from when the auction starts until it ends.
+To better explain interval-based scheduled starts, let's say we have a workflow that orchestrates an online auction and should be "available" only from when the auction starts until it ends.
 Customer bids should only be allowed during this time interval.
 Bids made before or after the defined time interval should not be allowed.